JaviSandoval94/VBA-challenge/VBAStocks/VBA Homework script.txt

         'Define opening price of the first ticker symbol. stockOpen = ws.Cells(2, 3).Value

-        'Sum values of opening price, closing price, and total stock volume for all the entries of each ticker symbol value.
+        'Sum values of total stock volume for all the entries of each ticker symbol value.
         For i = 2 To lastRow
             tickerSymbol = ws.Cells(i, 1).Value
             stockVolume = stockVolume + ws.Cells(i, 7).Value